-- What are your night time and non-business hours of lighting and electrical needs?
+- What are your nighttime and non-business hours for lighting and electrical needs?

-- Is there equipment that’s draining your electrical system that could be upgraded or replaced?
+- Is there equipment draining your electrical system that could be upgraded or replaced?

 6. Reduce or Adjust Payroll

-Clearly, this is the most difficult area to evaluate, and some of the toughest decisions to make are payroll reduction.
+Clearly, this is the most difficult area to evaluate, and some of the toughest decisions are payroll reduction.
 Adjusting payroll means; reducing staff levels, eliminating overtime for some, and cutting hours for others.
 There is a delicate balance of not upsetting the workforce while taking necessary steps.
 Each employee and their value must be evaluated individually.
-I strongly believe in taking an individual approach to changes as not all employees are equal when it comes to their work value.
+I strongly believe in taking an individual approach to change, as not all employees are equal regarding their work value.

-The reality is payroll is the quickest way to make an immediate impact on the cash flow of the business.
+The reality is payroll is the quickest way to immediately impact the business's cash flow.

 7. Sell Off/Liquidate Equipment That Is No Longer Needed

 Conduct an audit of all the equipment in your facility.
-Perhaps there is some equipment that is no longer used or not effective anymore that can be sold in the secondary market.
-It’s a great way to raise some capital and create more workspace as well.
+Perhaps some equipment that is no longer used or not effective anymore can be sold in the secondary market.
+It's a great way to raise some capital and create more workspace.

 8. Reassess the Pricing of Your Products

 Depending on the manufacturer, it might be time to assess your pricing structure against the market.
-For some manufacturer’s this may not be an option to increase or reduce pricing, but for others, it may so it’s worth doing an analysis to see where you are pricing wise and determine what is possible and what is not.
-Also, your relationships with your customers will play a significant role in pricing and to what if anything, can be done to help your cash flow by adjusting your pricing.
+For some manufacturers, this may not be an option to increase or reduce pricing, but for others, it may, so it's worth doing an analysis to see where you are pricing-wise and determine what is possible and what is not.
+Also, your relationships with your customers will play a significant role in pricing, and what, if anything, can be done to help your cash flow by adjusting your pricing?

 9. Accounts Receivable/Collections

 The management of accounts receivable is a tricky endeavor.
-Individual customer relationships matter, and one cookie-cutter approach to a collection of invoices is not a reality.
+Individual customer relationships matter; one cookie-cutter approach to collecting invoices is not a reality.
 Be proactive with late payers.
-You need to go through each customer and determine who you will (or will not) extend credit to and run credit checks on all new and non-cash customers before you agree to sell to them on credit.
+You need to review each customer, determine who you will (or will not) extend credit to, and run credit checks on all new and non-cash customers before you agree to sell them on credit.
 This process is important to avoid as much bad debt as possible.

 Some ideas to stimulate the collection of receivables and/or collect additional funds for slow pay include the following;

 If you want to provide a deterrent for late payment, you can apply penalties for not paying on time.
 This may not work for every customer, but it may be an option for others.
-This will need to be on a case by case decision as a policy for the customer.
-If you do go down this path, make sure you indicate on the invoice when a payment is considered past due and details about interest on late payments.
+This will need to be a case-by-case decision as a policy for the customer.
+If you go down this path, indicate on the invoice when a payment is considered past due and details about interest on late payments.

 Require a Payment Schedule